 Water occasionally over the drier months.
 Give them enough space to ensure they stay open and ger air flow.
 Weed regularly and mulch to help suppress weeds and reduce watering needs.

-Rarely required.
-At most feed with a half-strenght mix of a natural liquid feed such as Ocean Grow.
+Rarely requires feeding.
+At most feed with a half-strength mix of a natural liquid feed such as Ocean Grow once a year.

 Prune back bracts to a healthy looking bud once they have passed their best or prune them off and use them as cut flowers.